adamtorres/importing-tutorial/readme.md

 util commonly_useful_function
 ```

 The import statement within the function is executed only when the point of execution gets to it.
 Once it does, the `/structure/...` print statements are executed as expected.
-Then the function is called again, the import statement does not generate any output as python knows the file is already loaded.
+Then the function is called again, the import statement does not generate any output as Python knows the file is already loaded.
 There is a way to reimport modules, though.
 So far, I've only used that feature in two places.
 One of those is arguably not the best way.

 Use case #1: Plugins.
 Imagine a folder where all of the files are inspected and imported if they meet a certain criteria at runtime.
 This would allow adding/removing features without having to change any surrounding code.
 As I said, arguably not too useful as a list of module names could be all that needs changed.